westpoint-robotics/usma_turtlebot/README.md

 Assuming the TB3 (waffel_pi version) contains a RPi3B+, OpenCR board, LDS-01 LIDAR, and an image running Ubuntu 20.04 with ROS Noetic based on these [instructions](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup).
 If there is no image, see your instructor.

 1. From a WREN Linux computer (Ubuntu 20.04), ssh into the TB3 using the IP address found on the lower waffel.
-Password is `turtlebot`.
+Username is `ubuntu` and password is `turtlebot`.

 `ssh ubuntu@10.X.X.X`